Updated: Aug 15

 By Luke Lancaster

-Unforgiveness can become a mortal sin, and even Protestant scholar Mel Shoemaker recognized this.
+Protestant scholar Mel Shoemaker recognized this.
 He commented of this idea of forgiveness with the statement, "A failure to forgive others may result in the forfeiture and loss of the Father’s forgiveness and our salvation" (The Theology of the Four Gospels, 253).
 Salvation can be lost through mortal sin.